doddi/nexus-firewall-for-athens/README.md

 When running as a local server you can specify a port to run under using:
 - `--port`: to specify the port number to run on (default 8080)

+If you would like the builds to still pass (respond with http OK) then you can force the build to pass but Athens will still log the warning message
+- `--failBuild`: defaults to true to block the fetching of the component

 ## Vulnerability Source
 ### Sonatype OssIndex
-This is the default behaviour, or ca specified using `--using=ossindex`
+This is the default behaviour, or can specified using `--using=ossindex`

 If *any* vulnerabilities are known for the package then the package is blocked from being fetched